ipref/dns/README.md

     host3               1800  TXT  "AA 10.247.1.1 + c184-234f-980a"

 An IPREF resolver must issues queries for A, AAAA, and AA/TXT records, then prefer AA/TXT over A/AAAA.
 Typically, A/AAAA would not return if AA/TXT is found but resolver cannot rely on that behavior.

+# Static IPREF address mapping

+IPREF can lookup a file with static address mapping in lieu of, or in addition to, DNS queries.
+Such file plays a similar role to /etc/hosts for IPv4/IPv6.
+This file has fixed name and location:

+    /etc/ipref/mapper.conf

+The format of the file follows that of /etc/hosts except it adds IPREF mapping option to each line.
+Mapping options start with '=' followed by mapping specification.

+    IP [HOSTNAME]... [= IPREF_MAPPING]

+For example:

+    192.168.1.174   host11 host1.example.com
+    192.168.2.87    host21                      = public
+    10.247.1.228                                = external gw.example.org + 2b78-2e89

+An entry in mapper.conf may designate a host as local, not visible externally, or it may designate a host as public, in which case the host will be accessible externally via an allocated IPREF address.
+The allocation may be implicit where the ip portion and the reference portion of the IPREF address is left to the system to assign.
+It may also be explicit where the the reference, or ip address and the reverence, is listed directly in the entry.
+An entry may also describe an external IPREF address with its associated local encoded address by which local host may reach it.

+The different mapping options are indicated by a keyword such as _public_, _local_, or _external_.
+Keywords may be shorted to their first three letters.

+These entries describe hosts that are local, inaccessible externally.
+The use of _local_ keyword is sometimes convenient when switching host visibility from  public to local.

+    192.168.1.174   host11 host1.example.com
+    192.168.1.175   host12                      = local
+    192.168.1.177   host14                      = loc

+These entries describe hosts that are public, accessible externally via their IPREF addresses.

+    192.168.2.87    host21                      = pub
+    192.168.2.88    host22                      = public + 23a8-435cd
+    192.168.2.89    host23 host23.example.com   = pub gw.example.com + 76cab861

+These entries describe external hosts accessible via IPREF addresses.
+These entries are used if DNS is not available or is intentionally avoided.

+    10.247.1.228                                = external gw.example.org + 2b78-2e89
+    10.251.19.181   ext-host1                   = ext      gw.example.org + 46c8a104

+Syntax of the mapper.conf entries in Augmented BNF:

+    mapping = host-part [ map-part ]

+    host-part = ip *( 1*WSP hostname )

+    ip = dotted-decimal
+    hostname = dns-name

+    map-part = *WSP "=" *WSP [ ( local-map / public-map / external-map ) ]

+    local-map =   *1( "local" / "loc" )

+    public-map = ( "public" / "pub" ) [ 1*WSP ip ] [ 1*WSP "+" *WSP ref ]

+    external-map = ( "external" / "ext" ) 1*WSP ip *WSP "+" *WSP ref